 - In the Home Menu, click Analytics, and then click Search Engine Queries.

-- Click the tabs at the top of the panel to filter results by Today, The Past 2 Days, The Past 2 Days, This Week, and This Month.
-Today shows results from the past 24 hours, while This Month shows results from the past month.
+- Click the tabs at the top of the panel to filter results by Today, The Past 2 Days, The Past 3 Days, The Past 7 Days, and The Past 31 Days.
+Today shows results from the past 24 hours.

 Table and graph